 Her version is excellent, and we've requested it over and over for dinners, parties and brunches.
 But I gave up making recipes with baking mixes a few years ago.
 (I avoid partially hydrogenated ingredients when possible.)

-This time, I decided to play around with just flour and baking powder to yield baking-mix results.
+Next time, I decided to go with just flour and baking powder to yield baking-mix results.
 It took three more rounds, but I finally did it!

 - How can I use up zucchini?

-- What's the perfect vegetarian side dish?
+- What's the perfect meatless meal for Lenten Fridays?

 P.S.
 If someone calls you a "cucuzz," it's not a compliment.

 (Recipe Source: Adapted from my Mom's casserole, which was inspired by a Bisquick recipe.
 Originally published on September 20, 2017 as "Cheesy Zucchini Bake" and updated now with a video, additional photos and text.)

 - 1 ½ pounds zucchini (3 medium ones; see notes)

 - 2 medium garlic cloves (pressed or finely chopped)

 - ½ cup olive oil (or vegetable or canola)